-Beginning October 1, 2013, fertilizer products sold in Maryland will be labeled to ensure that no more than 0.9 pound of total nitrogen is applied per 1,000 square feet in a single application.
-Simply follow the directions on the fertilizer bag to comply with the new fertilizer limits.
+Fertilizer products sold in Maryland are labeled to ensure that no more than 0.9 pound of total nitrogen is applied per 1,000 square feet in a single application.
+Simply follow the directions on the fertilizer bag to comply with Maryland's fertilizer limits.
 For quick reference, the chart on the right shows common lawn fertilizer formulations and the amount of fertilizer needed to supply an application rate of 0.9 pound of nitrogen per 1,000 square feet or a lighter application of 0.5 pound of nitrogen per 1,000 square feet.